Federal Gun Laws 2024 – All You Need to Know

 Any person who satisfies one of these listed conditions is in violation of federal law and can be tried in federal court.
 As previously mentioned, each state has its additions to federal gun restriction laws.

-In Florida, you may be charged with a state gun charge, and not a federal one, if you are under 24 years of age and were convicted of a crime as a juvenile (under 18) that would normally be a felony for adult offenders.
+In Florida, you may be charged with a state gun charge if you are under 24 years of age and were convicted of a crime as a juvenile (under 18) that would normally be a felony for adult offenders.
 Additionally, Florida law raises the minimum age to legally purchase or be sold a long gun to 21 years old, similar to the federal law regarding purchasing a handgun; state law also specifies the minimum age of long gun possession as 18 years old.

 Prohibited Weapons Under Law